Hidden Europe: A luxury guide to Lake Constance

 The next day it’s time to visit another country, and they don’t come much smaller than Liechtenstein, about 30 miles’ drive to the south.
 With a population of less than 40,000, it is also one of the richest nations in the world, by GDP per capita.

-Its cultural and financial centre – capital Vaduz – is home to its royal family, whose 900-year old castle perches still on a rocky outcrop overlooking the city, with the snow-capped Alps rising majestically behind it.
+Its cultural and financial centre – capital Vaduz – is home to its Princely Family, whose 900-year old castle perches still on a rocky outcrop overlooking the city, with the snow-capped Alps rising majestically behind it.
 There are fantastic views to be enjoyed from the castle grounds on a clear day, of Vaduz and the surrounding valley.

 Back down into the pedestrianised main boulevard, I visit the resplendent national Treasure Chamber, showcasing exhibits belonging to the Princes of Liechtenstein, like historical weapons and armour, the crown, and opulent presents from other monarchs.